emberjs/ember.js/LIFECYCLE.md

     // called again to produce new values.
   },

+  rerender: function(morph, env, scope, params, hash, template, inverse visitor) {
+    // This function is invoked if the `isStable` check returns true.
+    // Occasionally, you may have a bit of work to do when a node is
+    // stable even though you aren't tearing it down.
+  },

-  isEmpty: function(state, env, scope, params, hash) {
+  render: function(node, env, scope, params, hash, template, inverse, visitor) {
-    // If `isStable` returns false, or this is the first render,
+    // This function is invoked on the first render, and any time the
-    // this function can return true to indicate that the morph
-    // should be empty (and `render` should not be called).
+    // isStable function returns false.
   }
 }
 ```